Tura Satana: Early life

 Satana moved to Los Angeles and by age 15, using fake identification to hide the fact she was a minor, began burlesque dancing.
 She was hired to perform at the Trocadero nightclub on the Sunset Strip, and became a photographic model for, among others, silent screen comic Harold Lloyd, whose photos of her appear in Harold Lloyd's Hollywood Nudes in 3-D.

 Satana returned to Chicago to live with her parents and started dancing at the Club Rendevouz in Calumet City, where she was known as Galatea, the "Statue that Came to Life."
-She was offered a raise to become a stripper.
 She claimed that after singer Elvis Presley saw Satana perform at Chicago's Follies Theater, the two began a romantic relationship that some reports say ended in a marriage proposal she declined.
 Satana eventually became a successful exotic dancer, traveling from city to city.
 She credited Lloyd with giving her the confidence to pursue a career in show business: "I saw myself as an ugly child.
 Mr. Lloyd said, 'You have such a symmetrical face.
 The camera loves your face...You should be seen.'"